-1) involving a recombinant yeast-based in vitro assay (March 2009 in International Journal of Hygiene and Environmental Health) estrogenic activity was assessed in 30 PET-bottled mineral water samples.
+1) involving a recombinant yeast-based in vitro assay (March 2009 in International Journal of Hygiene and Environmental Health) → estrogenic activity was assessed in 30 PET-bottled mineral water samples.
 Ninety percent of the samples tested negative for estrogenic activity.
-Of the remaining samples, most showed measurements corresponding to a range of 14-23 ng/L estradiol equivalents-similar to the estrogen burden posed by treated drinking water derived from groundwater and river water (15 and 17 ng/L estradiol equivalents, respectively). boutellies plastique reproduction.
-Dange epidemiologist at the University of Rochester School of Medicine and Dentistry in New York.
+Of the remaining samples, most showed measurements corresponding to a range of 14-23 ng/L estradiol equivalents-similar to the estrogen burden posed by treated drinking water derived from groundwater and river water (15 and 17 ng/L estradiol equivalents, respectively).

-Involving mud snails (Potamopyrgus antipodarum) (10 March 2009, 2) Environmental Science and Pollution Research) PET-housed snails produced up to twice as many embryos as glass-housed snails..
+2) Involving mud snails (Potamopyrgus antipodarum) (10 March 2009, Environmental Science and Pollution Research) → PET-housed snails produced up to twice as many embryos as glass-housed snails..